chrislewis/highchair/README.markdown

 ## Install

-Highchair requires Scala 2.8 and is cross-built for versions 2.8.0 and 2.8.1.
+Highchair requires (at least) Scala 2.8 and is cross-built for versions 2.8.0, 2.8.1 and 2.9.0.
 Highchair artifacts are published using the excellent built tool [sbt](http://code.google.com/p/simple-build-tool/).

 ### sbt

-    val h_datastore = "net.thegodcode" %% "highchair-datastore" % "0.0.2"
+    val h_datastore = "net.thegodcode" %% "highchair-datastore" % "0.0.3"

 ### maven, ivy